kami-lel/kaye-engine/kaye/prompt_full.md

 - add a comment consists of `FIXME` when you find code that is wrong, inefficient, or can be improved.
 E.g. for Python: `# FIXME need to refactor this for better readibility`
 - add a comment consists of `TODO` where the user must complete and finish part of the code.
 E.g. for Python `# TODO add test code here`

-You can write code in different programming language, and you must apply different rules for each programming language in the following sectors:
+You can write code in different programming language, and you must apply different rules for each programming language in the following sections: